The constant scalar curvature K\"ahler condition is very general: Introduction

-Theorem \ref{intromainthm} gives a powerful tool in the construction of polarised varieties which are uniformly arc K-stable.
-In \cite{DR}, it is proven that if $X$ is smooth, $c_1(L)$ admits a constant scalar curvature K\"ahler metric and $\Aut(X,L)$ is discrete, then $(X,L)$ is uniformly arc K-stable.
-If $(X,L)$ lives in a flat family, it follows that a very general fibre is also uniformly arc K-stable.
-For example, Arezzo--Della Vedova--Shi give a recipe for producing constant scalar curvature K\"ahler metrics on finite covers \cite{ADVS} (applicable for example in simple cases such as branched covers of $\pr^1\times\pr^1$), and such finite covers admit a finite group of symmetry.
+Theorem \ref{intromainthm} gives a new tool in the construction of cscK manifolds.
+For example, Arezzo--Della Vedova--Shi give a recipe for producing constant scalar curvature K\"ahler metrics on finite covers \cite{ADVS} (applicable in simple cases such as branched covers of $\pr^1\times\pr^1$), and such finite covers admit a finite group of symmetry.
 Typically, generic deformations of such finite covers break this symmetry and so do not fall under the results of \cite{ADVS} (see for example Cynk--van Straten \cite{CVS} for general results on deformations of double covers).
-In particular, it follows from Theorem \ref{intromainthm} that very general such deformations are uniformly arc K-stable.
-This gives the only existing construction of uniformly arc K-stable smooth polarised varieties which are not yet known to admit constant scalar curvature K\"ahler metrics, and is a general strategy to produce such examples.
-In particular this provides the only current such examples which are uniformly K-stable (with respect to test configurations), which is weaker than uniform arc K-stability; note that the analogue of Theorem \ref{intromainthm} is not known for (classical, test configuration) uniform K-stability.
+It thus follows from Theorem \ref{intromainthm} that very general deformations of covers of $\pr^1\times\pr^1$ admit cscK metrics, which was not previously known.
+Our technique employs crucially the recent solution of the Yau--Tian--Donaldson conjecture, and these examples are the first new examples of cscK manifolds whose existence only follows from the resolution of this conjecture.

-The main tool in proving Theorem \ref{intromainthm} is Paul's theory of stability of pairs \cite{SP}, which can be thought of as a version of geometric invariant theory \cite{GIT} for pairs of representations of a group $G$ as opposed to a single representation.
-In the present work, it is best thought of as a version of geometric invariant theory that applies to situations where positivity (or ampleness) is either not known or false.
-In this setting, we prove:
+We briefly recall the history of related examples, before explaining the ideas behind Theorem \ref{intromainthm}.
+The first examples of cscK metrics which were produced by an instance of the Yau--Tian--Donaldson conjecture are toric surfaces \cite{wang-zhou-toric}, using the solution in this case of Donaldson \cite{donaldson:toric}.
+Assuming discrete automorphism group, the first K-stable examples not then known to admit a cscK metric were produced by the first author, using $\alpha$-invariant techniques \cite{RD-alpha}.
+Subsequently, it was proven directly that these examples admit cscK metrics by Chen--Cheng \cite{chencheng:iiiexistence}, using that the Mabuchi functional is coercive in this case \cite{RD:mabuchi}.
+There have been a great many examples constructed employing the solution of the Yau--Tian--Donaldson conjecture for K\"ahler--Einstein metrics on Fano manifolds, beginning with work of Ilten--S\"uss \cite{IS}.
+We refer to \cite{calabi} for many such examples of Fano threefolds, and for further developments.